 Thursday, October 12, at 7 p.m.
 ET & PT

 How does the government fund Social Security?
 When does it tax your benefits?
 How do other sources of income like work or retirement account distributions affect your liability?
 Join this free webinar to hear from experts how Social Security taxes work, how they impact your payments and what you can do to reduce your tax bill.

 About two-thirds of recipients are widows and widowers.
 They can collect survivor benefits from age 60 (50 if they are disabled), at rates ranging from 71.5 percent to 100 percent of the late spouse’s Social Security benefit, depending on the survivor’s age.
 There is an exception if you are caring for a child of the deceased who is under 16 or disabled; in this case there is no minimum age and the survivor benefit is 75 percent of the deceased’s Social Security payment.

 You need not claim survivor benefits as soon as your spouse dies or at your earliest eligibility age.
 There is no time limit to file, and they actually grow if you delay claiming them until you reach your full retirement age.
-For survivor benefits, full retirement age is currently 66 but will rise incrementally to 67 over the next several years.
+For survivor benefits, full retirement age is 66 and two months for someone born in 1957 and rising incrementally to 67 over the next several years.

 However, depending on your financial situation it might make sense to file as soon as possible after the death is reported to Social Security.
 Survivor benefits are dated from the time you apply and are not retroactive to the time of death.